-135. Mr Speaker, implementation of the EAC Institutional Review has begun with the Council approving the Top Management Structure for the EAC Secretariat, EALA and EACJ.
-Further, the adhoc EAC Service Commission, which has been tasked to oversee the implementation, is in the process of carrying out a work load analysis and job evaluation exercise, among others, to determine the optimal level of staff required as per the expanded mandate.
+135. Mr. Speaker, implementation of the EAC Institutional Review has begun with the Council approving the Top Management Structure for the EAC Secretariat and for the EALA and EACJ.
+Further, the Ad hoc EAC Service Commission, which has been tasked with overseeing the implementation is in the process of carrying out a work load analysis and a job evaluation exercise, among others, to determine the optimal level of staff required as per the expanded mandate.